thepeacockproject/peacockprojectorg/docs/intel/autosplitter-setup.md

 -   Works on both Steam and Epic versions of Hitman 3 unlike the Official Servers Autosplitter (which is Epic only).

--   Obviously this only works on [Peacock](https://thepeacockproject.org/wiki/intel/), if you are playing on official servers for some reason you should use one of the [other two Livesplit Guides](https://www.speedrun.com/hitman_3/guides).
+-   Obviously this only works on [Peacock](https://thepeacockproject.org/wiki/intel/), if you are playing on official servers for some reason you should use one of the [other two Livesplit Guides](https://hitruns-wiki.vercel.app/docs/livesplit).

 ## Installation

 1. Install [Peacock](https://thepeacockproject.org/wiki/intel/) and [LiveSplit](https://livesplit.org/downloads/) if you don't have either of them installed (just unzip them wherever you want). **If you already have Peacock installed, make sure to you have it updated to the latest version.** After you get these apps installed/updated, close them for now.

-2. Download LiveSplit server component from here: https://github.com/LiveSplit/LiveSplit.Server/releases/latest
+2. Download `Livesplit.Server.zip` from here: https://github.com/LiveSplit/LiveSplit.Server/releases/latest

-3. Unzip and place the two files that you just downloaded in the LiveSplit Server component zip into the Components folder inside the `LiveSplit` installation folder.
+3. Unzip `Livesplit.Server.zip`.
+Move the `Livesplit.Server.dll` and `Noes.Javascript.dll` files found within the unzipped folder to `Livesplit/Components` folder (refer to step 1 if you forgot where you installed the main Livesplit application).
+Here is an [example image](https://media.discordapp.net/attachments/839264571990343681/1013559084814958694/unknown.png) of how your `Livesplit/Components`folder should look afterwards.

 4. Start LiveSplit.